Share this post

 The old adage of thumping a watermelon is not the best way to select a melon, but it does work sometimes.

-Keep in mind that certain times of the year—mainly when heavy rains have occurred, will see hollow heart.
+Keep in mind that during certain times of the year—mainly when heavy rains have occurred, you may see hollow heart.
 Hollow heart is where the center of the melon splits, thus the hollow sound when thumped, so that really is not a great way to select a melon.

 Hollow heart happens to watermelon during heavy rain events